La-ikaal/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # a function that returns the length of a string.
 #a function that prints a string, followed by a new line, to stdout.
 #a function that reverses a string.
+# a function that prints half of a string, followed by a new line.
+#a function that prints n elements of an array of integers, followed by a new line.